Skip to main content

 • Tell us about your course

-• Describe how you plan to use the funds
+• Describe how you plan to use the funds and the Research in the Cloud book

-2. Create Student Account
+Create a Teams Account

-• Easily create a Connect Teams account
+• If you receive an award, easily create a Connect Teams account

 • Add students using their university email addresses

-• Receive funds to your account
+• Receive funds to the Teams account

-3. Gather High Quality Data
+Gather High Quality Data

 • Use Connect to conduct student projects